 Connecting to an existing network with other network traffic is possible but can lead to problems both with the lighting equipment and with other IT equipment on the network.
 Managed Ethernet switches may drop or block lighting data.
-If you need to do this please read about the IP addresses you should use in the IP addressing guide (Section 21.6).
+If you need to do this please read about the IP addresses you should use in the IP addressing guide (Abschnitt 21.6).

-21.2 Connecting the Diamond 9 or Arena to a network
+21.2 Connecting consoles to a network